Maps show location of Trump, gunman, law enforcement snipers at Pennsylvania rally shooting

 In a news conference late Saturday night, Kevin Rojek, the special agent in charge at the FBI's Pittsburgh branch, said he did not have information about any possible motive for the shooting.
 Rojek said that authorities are investigating the incident as an "attempted assassination."

-Rojek said at the briefing that the fact that the gunman could fire multiple shots was "surprising," but he did not respond to additional questions about the circumstances around the shooting itself or the FBI investigation.
+Rojek said at the briefing that the fact that the gunman could fire multiple shots was "surprising."
+He did not respond to additional questions about the circumstances around the shooting itself or the FBI investigation.

 Rojek did say that "there was identification of suspicious packages around where the shooter was, and so we deployed, in an abundance of caution, bomb assets, to make sure those were cleared for investigators."